-In addition to fulfilling the requirements set out in the appropriate University of Waikato regulations, students must meet the School of Psychology requirements for entry into the programme.
-The School of Psychology requirements are:
+In addition to fulfilling the requirements set out in the appropriate University of Waikato regulations, students must meet the School of Psychological and Social Sciences requirements for entry into the programme.
+The School of Psychological and Social Sciences requirements are:

-• A Masters or Doctoral degree specialising in behaviour analysis.

-Where a candidate has not completed a named degree in behaviour analysis, the School of Psychology will assess whether sufficient graduate-level papers and a thesis/dissertation appropriate to the specialisation have been taken to allow entry.
-Students may be required to take extra course work prior to or concurrently with the programme.

-• Ongoing, full-time or part-time employment (either paid or unpaid) in NZ which provides the opportunity to practice behaviour analysis within an organisation that allows this work to be used as an internship.
+- A master's or doctoral degree specialising in behaviour analysis The master's degree must include a significant research component (90 points or greater) the MPPBA alone does not qualify. - Where a candidate has not completed a named degree in behaviour analysis, the School of Psychological and Social Sciences will assess whether sufficient graduate-level papers and a thesis/dissertation appropriate to the specialisation have been taken to allow entry.
+Students may be required to take extra course work prior to or concurrently with the programme. - Ongoing, full-time or part-time employment (either paid or unpaid) in NZ which provides the opportunity to practice behaviour analysis within an organisation that allows this work to be used as an internship.

-Whether the employment requirement is met will be determined by the School of Psychology from the job description.
+Whether the employment requirement is met will be determined by the School of Psychological and Social Sciences from the job description.
 A signed letter of agreement from the candidate's organisation/manager is also required.

 - The availability of field supervision for PSYCH553.
 Field supervision must be from a Registered Psychologist. - The availability of a place in the programme.

 The programme currently accepts up to 10 applicants for entry into the programme each year.

-Entry is subject to the approval of the Chair of the School of Psychology.
+Entry is subject to the approval of the Chair of the School of Psychological and Social Sciences.